 One long-spinning yoyo, with the string attached to the yoyo and the hand.

 This division is for players who have some competitive experience or have been yo-yoing for a long time.
-There will be a Preliminary round with 1-minute routines and a Final round with 2-minute routines.
+The final round will be 2-minute routines, if there are more than 20 registered players for 1A pro there will be a preliminary round with 1-minute routines.

 Scoring breakdown: